Why Do You Need Sick Bags?

 - Office Drawer

-Live Well Health Essentials Bellybug Sick Bags come in 2 convenient sizes.
-4 pack and 50 pack.
+Live Well Health Essentials Bellybug Sick Bags come in a 4 pack and we have a bulk buy option.

 The Live Well Health Essentials Bellybug 4 pack is great for emergencies and can be placed in a Glove Compartment in the car or the Office Drawer.

-The Live Well Health Essentials Bellybug 50 pack is versatile and especially popular with sporting teams to keep in their First Aid Kit and with pregnant women suffering Morning Sickness.
+If you find you need to have sick bags stored in multiple locations, we recommend taking advantage of our Live Well Health Essentials Bellybug Bulk Buy Option.
+This is especially popular with sporting teams to keep in their First Aid Kit and with pregnant women suffering Morning Sickness.

 What is vomiting?